ggrammar/100slices.pizza/posts/synthetic_facts_in_ansible.md

 Ideally, I would have liked to extend the ansible `setup` module, so that it would create these facts for me, but I didn't see a low-maintenance way to do that.
 Instead, I found a way to create new facts, at runtime, based on the information that `setup` already gathers.
-I'm calling these "synthetic sacts".
+I'm calling these "synthetic facts".

 ## Synthetic Facts